royaltm/redis-em-mutex/README.md

 ### Multi-locks

-They enable you to lock more then one key at the same time.
-The muliti key semaphores are deadlock-safe.
+This feature enables you to lock more then one key at the same time.
+The multi key semaphores are deadlock-safe.

 The classic deadlock example scenario with multiple resources:

 * A acquires lock on resource :foo